beyondstorage/beyond-fs/docs/rfcs/5-beyond-fs-design.md

 ## Background

-[FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace), a.k.a, Filesystem in Userspace has a wide range of applications in different scenarios, from lightweight data viewing to big data analytics applications for massive amounts of data.
+[FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace), a.k.a., Filesystem in Userspace has a wide range of applications in different scenarios, from lightweight data viewing to big data analytics applications for massive amounts of data.
 FUSE is a bridge that allows users to mount a storage service as local file systems so that the application doesn't need to refactor code.

 Many filesystems implemented in FUSE already: